 Popular Career Options

 Those with fire safety certificates may find work as firefighters, fire education professionals or members of fire investigation teams (additional education or training may be required).
-Many times certificates are earned en route to fire science degrees, with the most popular occupation being firefighter.
+Oftentimes certificates are earned en route to fire science degrees, with the most popular occupation being firefighter.

 Other certificate holders may serve as fire safety officers in a hospital, school or organization.
 They ensure that their place of employment is safe from fire risks and that fire alarms and equipment are working.